Scope of Work

 - Glencoe Road Upgrades

-Per City of Hillsboro requirements, we will also build a half-street improvement on Glencoe Road (adjacent to the campus) that is scheduled to take place May to September 2020.
-These upgrades include:
+Per City of Hillsboro requirements, half-street improvements were made on the school side of Glencoe Road between May to September 2020.
+These upgrades included:

 - New traffic signals at the north entry to the school (student parking lot)